 The University of Cambridge requires all applicants to demonstrate competence in the English language at a very high level before they begin their proposed course of study.
 Adherence to this requirement is strict, especially for those applying for 9-month courses such as the MPhil in African Studies.
 Students must be able to demonstrate that they are able to communicate in English at a level and in an idiom suitable to the subject.
-Full details of the University's English Language requirements are available from Graduate Admissions.
+For those whose first language is not English and who have not previously studied for a degree in an English language university, evidence of proficiency in English: an IELTS score of 7.5 (with a minimum of 7.0 in each individual component) or a TOEFL score of 110 (with 25 in each element) is required.